Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/1-Pipeline-Design/_index.md

 [GitHub Actions](https://github.com/features/actions) is a robust CI/CD and automation tool embedded within GitHub, designed to streamline the development workflow.
 Here are its key features:

-- *seamless integration with GitHub:* directly integrated with GitHub repositories, enabling smooth automation of development processes.
+- *Seamless integration with GitHub:* directly integrated with GitHub repositories, enabling smooth automation of development processes.
-- *custom workflows:* create and manage workflows using YAML configuration files to automate tasks such as building, testing, and deploying code.
+- *Custom workflows:* create and manage workflows using YAML configuration files to automate tasks such as building, testing, and deploying code.
-- *extensive marketplace:* access a wide range of pre-built actions for various tasks, enhancing functionality and saving time.
+- *Extensive marketplace:* access a wide range of pre-built actions for various tasks, enhancing functionality and saving time.
-- *cross-platform support:* run workflows across multiple operating systems and environments either GitHub-hosted or self-hosted, including Linux, Windows, and macOS.
+- *Cross-platform support:* run workflows across multiple operating systems and environments either GitHub-hosted or self-hosted, including Linux, Windows, and macOS.
-- *complex workflow management:* utilize features like conditions and matrix builds to handle sophisticated automation scenarios efficiently.
+- *Complex workflow management:* utilize features like conditions and matrix builds to handle sophisticated automation scenarios efficiently.

+Here are several important concepts within GitHub Actions:

+**Workflow**

+A *workflow* is an automated process defined in a *YAML* file within your repository.
+Workflows are stored in the *.github/workflows/* directory and are triggered by events such as pushes, pull requests, or scheduled intervals.
+A repository can have multiple workflows.

+**Events**

+Workflows are triggered by *events*, which can be various actions that occur in your repository.
+Common events include:

+- push: When code is pushed to the repository.
+- pull_request: When a pull request is opened or updated.
+- schedule: Triggered on a schedule, such as daily or weekly.
+- workflow_dispatch: Manually triggered workflows.

+**Jobs**

+A *job* is a set of steps executed by a runner.
+Each job runs in its own virtual environment and can consist of one or more steps.
+Jobs in the same workflow can run sequentially or in parallel.

+**Steps**

+*Steps* are individual tasks within a job.
+Each step can run a shell command or call an action (prebuilt or custom).
+Steps are executed sequentially within a job.

+**Runners**

+A *runner* is a server that runs your jobs.
+GitHub provides hosted runners, but you can also self-host runners to control the environment.
+The runner will execute the steps of a job.

 The AWSDSC-XUT team is well-versed in using GitHub but has yet to explore GitHub Actions.
 Given its seamless integration with GitHub and powerful features, the team is excited to leverage GitHub Actions for building their CI/CD pipelines.